(originally written in 2018, updated for 2020.)

-Definitely one of the best ways to gain new clients and opportunities for your business is to reconnect with your network: your colleagues, past clients, those friends you’ve been out of touch with, or people who have inquired about your services.
+One of the best ways to gain new clients and opportunities is to reconnect with your network: your colleagues, past clients, those friends you’ve been out of touch with, or people who have inquired about your services.

-So it is a great idea to keep in touch with your network.
-It can result in getting new clients.
+Keeping in touch with your network can result in new clients.

-The problem is that when you reconnect with that specific agenda in mind, it can feel “off” to the other person, and probably feels awkward and unenjoyable to you as well.
+The problem is that when you reconnect with a specific agenda in mind, it can feel “off” to the other person, and it probably feels awkward to you too.

-[Feels a little off... like he's trying to get my attention.]
+[Feels off… trying too hard to get my attention.]

 George, hope you are doing well.